-07 Feb Book Review: Last Laugh by Beth Tally
+07 Feb Historical Novel: Last Laugh by Beth Tally

-Almost anyone who was of college age In the sixties, during the Viet Nam era, would have his or her own personal story to tell about the dreaded military draft.
-In Last Laugh, Beth Tally has taken one of these stories and crafted it into a novel with a clever plot that, not unlike her male protagonist,Tommy Moore, lures us on and leaves us just where she wants us to be at the end–wanting more.
+When remembering the Viet Nam era, anybody of college age in the sixties, would have a personal story to tell about the dreaded military draft.
+In Last Laugh, Beth Tally takes one of these stories and crafts it into a historical novel with a clever plot.
+Like her male protagonist,Tommy Moore, she similarly lures us on and leaves us just where she wants us to be at the end–wanting more.

-Scion of a wealthy Greenville family whose fortune lies in peach orchards, Thomas Mason Moore is an anti-hero–an opportunist and a Lothario–who has just been dismissed as a cadet from the Citadel for rebellious behavior.
-However, the author does not depict him as a one-dimensional character, revealing that Tommy’s reckless behavior with women is born of an anger to get back at his father, who has relentlessly bullied and belittled his son throughout Tommy’s life.
-No matter how conniving and manipulative Tommy becomes, the author allows us to sympathize with him through the eyes of characters like Bertha, the Moore’s faithful black cook, who probably knows him best:
+Rather, she reveals that Tommy’s reckless behavior with women is born of an anger to get back at his father, who has relentlessly bullied and belittled his son throughout Tommy’s life.
+But no matter how conniving and manipulative Tommy becomes, the author allows us to sympathize with him.
+Through the dialogue of characters like Bertha, the Moore’s faithful black cook, we see a different side of Tommy.
+After all, Bertha probably knows him best.

 In her eyes she saw the little devil he’d always been; in her mind, she routinely rationalized his behavior; in her heart, she always forgave him.
 As long as any excuse he might give her had a shred of plausibility, she took it as truth.

-The reader is predictably shocked by Tommy’s careless disposal of the array of women he lures to bed.
+Undoubtedly, it’s Tommy’s careless disposal of the array of women he lures to bed that predictably shocks the reader.
 However, not so predictably, the reader is no more immune to Tommy’s charms than the waitresses he cozies up to in all the joints he frequents.
 Tommy is the bad boy we know we should hate, but simply can’t.

 She found herself consumed in the almost desperate exercise of plotting her escape from this world, the only one she’d ever known, bounded by three eight-hour shifts at the mill, the Girls Auxiliary at the Baptist church, Nehi sodas and potato chips at the company store, and people like Warren and her parents.

-The author sets the story down in her native town of Greenville, South Carolina, with vivid descriptions of the landscape drawn from her own sense of place and love for its surroundings:
+The author sets the story in her native town of Greenville, South Carolina.
+Additionally, she provides vivid descriptions of the landscape drawn from her own sense of place and love for its surroundings:

 Paris Mountain rose in the background, catching the pinkish radiance of the setting sun whose languid downward drift in the west gave an intriguing pattern of shadows to the vision, connecting the hundreds of peach trees together in parallel lines as the image of each merged into the next momentarily.
 Within a minute, the sun’s slightly further descent caused a burst of light to ricochet off the patio windows of the main house, changing the whole landscape.

-Beth Tally has combined a clever plot with believable characters and vivid setting to create an engaging and satisfying story.
-Last Laugh is a good read and a book you don’t want to miss!
+Finally, in writing this historical novel of the sixties, Beth Tally combines a clever plot with believable characters and vivid setting.
+The results: an engaging and satisfying story that makes Last Laugh a good read and a book you don’t want to miss!